Database Files and Filegroups

 Filegroups use a proportional fill strategy across all the files within each filegroup.
 As data is written to the filegroup, the SQL Server Database Engine writes an amount proportional to the free space in the file to each file within the filegroup, instead of writing all the data to the first file until full.
 It then writes to the next file.
-For example, if file f1 has 100 MB free and file f2 has 200 MB free, one extent is allocated from file f1, two extents from file f2, and so on.
+For example, if file f1 has 100 MB free and file f2 has 200 MB free, one extent is given from file f1, two extents from file f2, and so on.
 In this way, both files become full at about the same time, and simple striping is achieved.

-As soon as all the files in a filegroup are full, the SQL Server Database Engine automatically expands one file at a time in a round-robin manner to allow for more data, provided that the database is set to grow automatically.
 For example, a filegroup is made up of three files, all set to automatically grow.
 When space in all the files in the filegroup is exhausted, only the first file is expanded.
 When the first file is full and no more data can be written to the filegroup, the second file is expanded.
 When the second file is full and no more data can be written to the filegroup, the third file is expanded.
 If the third file becomes full and no more data can be written to the filegroup, the first file is expanded again, and so on.

 Rules for designing Files and Filegroups

 The following rules pertain to files and filegroups:

 - A file or filegroup cannot be used by more than one database.
 For example, file sales.mdf and sales.ndf, which contain data and objects from the sales database, can't be used by any other database.

 - A file can be a member of only one filegroup.